inverseproblem/ANISPROU.jl/docs/src/index.md

 ```
 ![](plotfeat.svg)

-The next step involves selecting a subset of the found point to construct the binding isotherm: this can be done by looking at the previous plot and picking only desired points.
+The next step involves selecting a subset of the found points to construct the binding isotherm: this can be done by looking at the previous plot and picking only desired points.
+The numbers on the plot nearby the found points correspond to the index in the array of found points.
 ```@example procITC
 # ===========================================
 # Selection of local minima and maxima